jefferickson/county-dendist-map/README.md

 ![Index Density](https://raw.githubusercontent.com/jefferickson/county-dendist-map/master/map_output/index.density.png)

-Missoula County is below the national mean (0.53) at 0.44.
+Missoula County is below the national mean (0.53) at 0.44, and well below Westchester County (home of White Plains).

 The most rural counties by this metric are: